utat-ss/HERON-documentation/getting-started/install-win.md

 Note: If you get errors about C99, go to the makefile and add `-std=c99` to the CFLAGs.

 Note: Steps 4-10 are from [here](https://www.insidegadgets.com/2014/05/27/update-winavr-to-the-latest-avr-gcc-avrdude/).
 We need them to update the WinAVR bundle to the latest version of `avrdude`.
 Any improvements on this process are welcome.

-# Reading Serial Messages
-Download your terminal program of choice (such as TeraTerm).
-The following settings will probably work:
-- Baud Rate: 9600
-- Data: 8 bit
-- Parity: None
-- Stop: 1 bit
-- Flow control: none

-Connect the RX pin on the programmer to the TX pin on the board (MOSI).
-If you're using one of the old silver boards, you have to unplug the programmer.